What is Federated Learning?

 - The need to meet higher transparency requirements on how the algorithms are trained and how the data is used

-Which can be comparable to the predictive performance of pooled data
+Which is comparable to the predictive performance of pooled data

 The value of real-world data and AI is unquestionable.
 However, the real and difficult challenge lies in identifying high-value subgroups of patients for clinical trials, predicting response to treatment, selecting biomarkers, and extracting relevant insights.
 In order to be robust and performant, predictive models need to be trained on heterogeneous data to generalize well to different patient populations, treatment plans, and different data modalities such as histology slides and genomic data.